 Get your resin

-They choose what they think is the best resin instead of the best resin for making dice in molds.
+They choose what they think is the best resin for making dice instead of the best resin for making dice in molds.

 The mold part of this equation is key.
 Not all resins work in molds.
 It’s why sometimes you get tiny microbubbles and dentable dice.
-It’s not that you did something wrong.
+You didn’t do anything wrong.
 It’s just that you used the wrong resin.

 You’ve got your resin and molds.
 What else do you need to make resin dice?

 Step 1: Prep the mold

 These dice molds have small splits down each side to help you demold.
 If you didn’t have the cuts, you wouldn’t be able to get the cured resin out.
 To ensure your mixed resin doesn’t leak out, wrap packing tape around the mold to keep the cut edges in place.